-At your first consultation, either Dr. Johnson or Dr. Burke will make a detailed study of the current condition of your mouth.
+At your first consultation, either Dr. Johnson or Dr. Kendall will make a detailed study of the current condition of your mouth.
 We will take a combination of pictures, x-rays, cone beam computed tomography, and other tools to determine the exact state of your oral health.
 We may take physical impressions and digital ones to help us design your restorations.
 We’ll talk about the procedure and your goals.
 We’ll then design a set of restorations that meets your goals.
 We’ll talk over the plan and once we’re both happy with the concept.
 To ensure the best function after your natural teeth have been removed, we recommend dental implants.

 Dental implants look and function just like your natural teeth.
 And they have the ability to last a lifetime.

 If you are having dental implants placed, the surgery will come next.
 The number of dental implants we use depends on your functional goals.
 You will receive a temporary restoration that will look better than the natural teeth you lost and may function better, too.
 Function of your temporaries will vary.